Introduction

 Head of the Department College Professor Gabriella Dörnyei, Ph.D.

 Background The Department of Morphology and Physiology as a unit of the Institute of Basic Health Sciences has been operating at Semmelweis University Faculty of Health Sciences since its foundation in 1975.
-The Department participates in the education of the full-time English language physiotherapy B.Sc. program since 2005.
-The full-time English language training of nurses and midwives was introduced in the 2011/2012 academic year.
+The Department participates in the education of the full time English language physiotherapy B.Sc. programme since 2005.
+The full time English language training of nurses and midwives was introduced in the 2011/2012 academic year, and by 2023/2024 public health supervisor, dietetics, optometry and health tourism management has also become available.

 Education

-The Department’s educational tasks include the teaching of core and optional subjects to students participating in the full- and part-time trainings of the Faculty, as well as to students taking part in the Master’s level programmes, in the doctorate courses and in vocational trainings.
-Members of the Department’s staff contribute to different medical and healthcare research projects, too.
+The Department’s educational tasks include the teaching of core and optional elective subjects to students participating in the full- and part time trainings of the Faculty, as well as to students taking part in the Master’s level programmes, in the doctorate courses and in vocational trainings.
+Members of the Department’s staff contribute to different medical and health care research projects, too as well.

 Research